alibaba/clusterdata/cluster-trace-microservices-v2021/README.md

 MS_CallGraph_Table: MS Call Graphs information.
 It contains about more than twenty million complete calls among 20000+ MSs with in more than ten clusters.

-Users could run to fetch data.
+Users could run the following command to fetch data.
 > bash fetchData.sh

 It includes node/Node.tar.gz, MSCallGraph/MSCallGraph_*.tar.gz, MSResource/MSResource_*.tar.gz, MSRTQps/MSRTQps_*.tar.gz.